Mary Packer Harris: South Australia

-She was a longtime member of the Royal SA Society of Arts (1922–67) and also exhibited with the Contemporary Art Society.
+Harris was a longtime member of the Royal SA Society of Arts (1922–67) and also exhibited with the Contemporary Art Society.
 Fellow teachers included her friend Ruth Tuck.
 Students included Rex Wood, Jacqueline Hick and John Olday.
 She lived at "Bundilla", 116 Walkerville Terrace, Walkerville, which she filled with her own and her students' art, and with a lovingly tended native bird garden punctuated with sculptures by William Ricketts and her nephew Quintin Gilbert Harris (1928–1985), son of J. B. Harris (above).
 Her bequest of this home to the Town of Walkerville was declined, but the Council did accept the many works of art, including sculptures by her friend Ola Cohn.

-Other interests
+She was a leading member of Adelaide's Lyceum Club.

+Personal life

-She was a member of the Society of Friends, worshipping at the Friends Meeting House, North Adelaide.
+Harris was a member of the Society of Friends, worshipping at the Friends Meeting House, North Adelaide.
 In common with a great number of Quakers she was active in the peace movement, and was a vegetarian.